Volunteers at the Mt. Washington Branch

 We host hundreds of volunteers annually throughout our system; however, sometimes a volunteer simply does not match available opportunities.
 Here is a quick guide to determine if you would be a good match for our opportunities:

 - Looking for an on-going opportunity lasting 3 months or longer

-- Able to commit to an on-going schedule (weekly or monthly) - at most 15 hours per week
+- Able to commit to an on-going schedule (weekly or monthly) of 2-6 hours per week

 Please note: we do not accept court-mandated or diversion program volunteers.

 What specific volunteer opportunities are available at the Library?

 A complete list of current volunteer opportunities in our Library system is available online.